madkins23/go-slog/bench/README.md

 the [`README.md`](tests/README.m4) file in the [`tests`](https://pkg.go.dev/github.com/madkins23/go-slog/bench/tests) package subdirectory.

+## Making a Benchmark Test

+Benchmark tests can live in any repository, though it may not make as much sense to run benchmarks for a single handler.
+Handler authors may want to do this when making changes to the code.

+:construction: **TBD** :construction:

+* Build a `Creator` object
+* Build a Benchmark test function
+* Run the benchmark tests
+* Process the data for consumption using
+  - tabular generates text output in tabular form
+  - server provides tabular and chart data plus warnings

 ### Simple Example

 Benchmarking a `slog` handler using the `benchmark` test suite is fairly simple.